Stinking Carnival cruise ship being towed to Alabama

 In January 2012, the cruise ship Costa Concordia, operated by Carnival-owned Costa Cruises, struck rocks and was grounded on its side off the Tuscan island of Giglio in Italy.
 Thirty-two people were killed in that disaster.

-In November 2010, an engine fire on the Carnival Splendor crippled its propulsion system and knocked out most of its power while it was off the Pacific coast of Mexico.
-(Additional reporting by Kevin Gray in Miami; Writing by Tom Brown; Editing by Cynthia Johnston, Toni Reinhold and Lisa Shumaker)
+Additional reporting by Kevin Gray in Miami; Writing by Tom Brown; Editing by Cynthia Johnston, Toni Reinhold and Lisa Shumaker